Phillip de Wet

+Phillip de Wet is a British-South African journalist, editor, and columnist.

+He is the former foreign editor of News24, where he publishes a weekly column on world events.

-Phillip de Wet is a South African journalist and the author of Nkandla: The Great Unravelling.
+He is the author of Nkandla: The Great Unravelling.

-In October 2017, he won a national journalism award for a column about wine gums.

 De Wet was the founding deputy editor of daily online newspaper Daily Maverick, which credited him with much of its initial personality.
 He was also a founder of that website's defunct predecessor magazine, Maverick.

 In October 2015 he was appointing as acting deputy editor of newspaper Mail & Guardian.
 Five years earlier that newspaper had described him as a "journalism school dropout".